cloudflare/Stout/README.md

   The AWS secret of the provided key.

 ##### `region` ("us-east-1")
   The AWS region the S3 bucket is located in.

-If you are getting `The bucket you are attempting to access must be addressed using the specified endpoint.
+  If you are getting a `The bucket you are attempting to access must be addressed using the specified endpoint.
 Please send all future requests to this endpoint.` error, specify your bucket `--region`.

 ### YAML Config